pin3dev/42_Cursus/tutorial/Born2BeRoot/EN/docs/concepts.md

 ## ⛽ Logical Volume Manager <a id="lvm"></a>

-LVM (Logical Volume Manager) helps manage storage space on Linux in a more flexible way.
-With LVM, it's possible to resize and move disk partitions, or even combine multiple physical disks into a single logical volume, without having to interrupt the system's operation.
+**LVM (Logical Volume Manager)** helps manage storage space on Linux in a more flexible way.
+It allows resizing and moving disk partitions, or even combining multiple physical disks into a single logical volume, without interrupting the system's operation.
+Partitions, in this context, are digital divisions of the storage unit (whether HDD or SSD) that organize memory into separate blocks.
+Each block can have specific user control and other functionalities, such as separating the operating system (OS) from personal files.

+The foundation of the LVM scheme begins with the **PV (Physical Volume)**, which represents the physical disks (HDDs or SSDs) where the data will be effectively stored.
+These PVs are the fundamental building blocks of storage.

+The **VG (Volume Group)**, or volume groups, are combinations of multiple PVs, forming a storage "pool."
+This pool can be expanded indefinitely by adding more PVs.
+In summary, the VG is the sum of the capacity of all PVs, creating a storage space that can grow as needed.

+Within the VGs, we have **LV (Logical Volume)**, or logical volumes, which are created to manage the data as if it were a single continuous volume.
+Even though the data may be distributed physically in different locations, LVM makes it appear as if it is stored continuously.
+These logical volumes act as virtual partitions, offering greater flexibility and control over storage space.

-Basically, if your storage starts to fill up, you can easily add more space, like extending a drawer in an existing cabinet without needing to dismantle it.
-So, even though it may sound advanced, LVM simplifies life, especially when managing large volumes of data or when the storage structure needs to be adjusted over time.
+For example, if your storage begins to fill up, you can easily add more space, much like extending a drawer in a cabinet without needing to dismantle it.
+This makes **LVM**, although it may seem advanced, a practical and efficient solution, especially when dealing with large volumes of data or when the storage structure needs to be adjusted over time.

 ## 🛤️ Automation <a id="automation"></a>